ebreton/django-bootstrap/doc/VM_INSTALL.md

     git clone git@github.com:ebreton/djangobootstrap.git

-and continue the reading with DOCKER_INSTALL_
+and continue the reading with INSTALL.md